A Group of Soldiers Hikes up A Grassy Hill in Rugged Terrain, Preparing for The Endurance Challenges Outlined in A 12-Week Military Running Program

 A Person Wearing Military Boots Jogs Along a Road in A Desert-Like Environment, Working to Boost Speed and Strength for The Military Running Program

-The mid-phase focuses on elevating speed and incorporating strength training to boost running efficiency.
-The running sessions evolve as follows:
+The mid-phase focuses on elevating speed and including strength training to boost running efficiency.

 • Run 1: Tempo runs, sustaining a challenging but manageable pace for 3 to 5 miles.